scthornton/scthornton.github.io/resume.md

 ---

 ## PROFESSIONAL SUMMARY
 Seasoned security architect and engineering leader with a passion for translating complex technology into powerful business outcomes.
-Expert at building resilient, scalable security frameworks for the cloud and AI era—enabling Fortune 500 enterprises to innovate safely, rapidly, and at scale.
+Expert at building resilient, scalable network and security frameworks for the cloud and AI era—enabling Fortune 500 enterprises to innovate safely, rapidly, and at scale.
 Adept at driving cross-functional collaboration, pioneering secure AI/ML deployments, and continuously scouting the horizon for emerging threats and technologies.
 Fiercely committed to bridging business goals with technical excellence, and empowering teams to turn security into a competitive advantage.

 ---